bitkid-iastate/GoodEatsFarm/README.md

 # Start Here
   The folks at Good Eats Farm & Orchard where kind enough to give me a paid opportunity to learn the .NET framework by building
   **two** seperate systems for them.
 One of them uses webforms for a responsive business website and a content management system to go with it.
-The other program is a business side application to keep track of customers, sales, and other farming information - which is mostly for the purpose of tax reporting, getting business tax deductions, and getting USDA tax subsidies.
+The other program is built using Microsoft MVC.
+It's a business side application to keep track of customers, sales, and other farming information - which is mostly for the purpose of tax reporting, getting business tax deductions, and getting USDA tax subsidies.
 Thank you Good Eats Farm & Orchard!

   ![alt text](https://orig00.deviantart.net/86ce/f/2017/362/a/c/geflogowhitev2___copy_by_zerosuitrusty-dby6faf.png)
-  # Business Website and CMS
+  # 1. Business Website and CMS

   #### What is it?
 It's a custom business website that an administrator can log into and make changes to content on the site, including: editing text content, changing pictures, and adding "News" to the news page.
 But that's not nearly all.